 To prepare for a home purchase, you should start setting aside cash to make as large of a down payment as you’re comfortably able to afford.
 Ideally, your down payment should be 20% of the home’s purchase price to avoid paying private mortgage insurance (PMI), but it can be as low as 3% for conventional mortgages.

-Worth reading next: How It’s Possible To Buy a Home With Less Than 20% Down
+Can You Buy a Home With Less Than 20% Down Payment?

 2. Improve Your Credit Score to Unlock Lower Rates